PingjingLai/Fama-French-three-factor-replication-in-Stata/README.md

 Then running Step1 to Step7.

 For Step7, you should download the correspondent files from Fama-French website, and the put them in the "input" file.
-Then, we can get a replication of the SMB factor and HML factor
+Then, we can get the replication of the SMB factor and HML factor.